-When making homemade pizza, you have the liberty to choose any toppings you want, including whether you use shredded cheese or fresh mozzarella.
+When making homemade pizza, you have the liberty to choose any toppings you want, from the type of sauce, to vegetables and meat, to the cheese—including whether you use shredded cheese or fresh mozzarella.
 The fresh cheese will make for a more appealing-looking pizza, and impart a pleasant chewiness to the bite.
-Fresh mozzarella has a milky flavor and creamy texture that is delicious on pizza.

-Instead of placing the mozzarella onto the pizza right after it is cut, slice the fresh mozzarella ahead of time and set the slices on a towel to absorb excess moisture for at least 15 minutes.
-You can also dab the top of the slices to soak up extra moisture.
-Once the mozzarella slices seem dry, you must add to the pizza and bake.
+Since fresh mozzarella retains at least 52 percent water, it will benefit from a bit of drying time.
+Instead of slicing the mozzarella and immediately placing on the pizza, set the slices on a paper or dish towel to absorb excess moisture; let them rest for at least 15 minutes.
+You can also dab the top of the slices to soak up any extra moisture.
+Once the mozzarella slices seem dry, it is time to add to the pizza and bake.

 It is also a good idea to slice the cheese thinly—the thicker the pieces the more water there is.
 Just be sure to watch the oven carefully as thinner slices will cook more quickly.